Lumor Agbenyenu: Portimonense move and loan to 1860 Munich

-In the following season after impressing in the junior teams of Porto, he loaned again to Portimonense and eventually in February 2016 exerted the option to buy the rights of the young left back.
+In the following season after impressing in the junior teams of Porto, he was loaned again to Portimonense and eventually in February 2016 exerted the option to buy the rights of the young left back.

 In January 2017 he was loaned to 1860 Munich of the 2.
 Bundesliga, where he played regularly, but at the end of the season he returned to Portimonense after making his debut in Ghana's main national team.

 Sporting CP

 In January 2018, when Lumor was being negotiated by PSV Eindhoven, Sporting CP anticipated and secured the contest of the Ghanaian player, securing 50% of the economic rights of his pass for €2.5 million with the possibility of acquiring in the future another 30% for a value stipulated in €1 million.
 Lumor signed a long-term contract with Sporting CP, with the goal of replacing the Argentinian Jonathan Silva that had been loaned to AS Roma.